 Hulagu brought his artistic experience to the U.S. where he staged many plays across America.
 After a successful run of Karagoz plays, he established himself as a promising young artist, offering something authentic and traditional to the American audience with exhibited passion.
-His success and strong display of his commitment to advance this art form, new to the U.S. audience, allowed him to obtain the Extraordinary Ability Visa (Einstein), which is only granted to prominent and distinguished figures of great talent who established themselves in their respective fields either in science or art.
+His success and a strong display of his commitment to advance this art form, new to the U.S. audience, allowed him to obtain the Extraordinary Ability Visa (Einstein), which is only granted to prominent and distinguished figures of great talent who established themselves in their respective fields either in science or art.

 He found Karagoz Theatre Company in the U.S. in 2017.
 His shows debuted in Washington, D.C., and were played in Miami, Iowa City (Iowa), Virginia, Minnesota, Maryland and New York City.
-As part of his projects in the U.S, Hulagu organized workshops and exhibitions to win new fans and audiences for puppet play.
+As part of his projects in the U.S, Hulagu organized workshops and exhibitions to win new fans and audiences for a puppet play.
 He taught short courses and offered training on this traditional play, which has been added to the UNESCO’s list of Intangible Heritage of Humanity.

-Hulagu received invitations from a number of organizations to perform; Great Plains Puppet Train, National Puppet Festival, and La MaMa Puppet Festival, to name a few.
+Hulagu received invitations from a number of organizations to perform; Great Plains Puppet Train, National Puppet Festival, and La MaMa Puppet S., to name a few.
 He frequently receives such invitations from similar organizations in the U.S and Europe.

 Hulagu made history as the first artist to introduce Karagoz character —in its nearly 700 years history– to Broadway.

-He is a member of UNIMA USA.
+He is a member of UNIMA USA and Puppeteers of America.

 Washington DC Culture Festival (2017)